chenwanqq/candle-llava/README.md

 The code is based on [https://github.com/haotian-liu/LLaVA](https://github.com/haotian-liu/LLaVA), Hence the llava-hf version of config may perform differently.

-The llava-hf models containtokenizer.json, so if you want pure-rust experience, I suggest you to use llava-hf version.
+The llava-hf models contain tokenizer.json, so if you want pure-rust experience, I suggest you to use llava-hf version.

 ## model zoo
 * [liuhaotian/LLaVA](https://huggingface.co/liuhaotian)